What is happening with the BPTC exams?

 AETOs should continue to meet their obligations to fund pupils during any period of illness.
 If this causes financial difficulties for them they should in the first instance look at the Bar Council’s general financial FAQs.

-Can I run pupillage interviews remotely by Skype or phone so that I don’t have to postpone pupillage recruitment for AETOs?
+Can I run pupillage interviews remotely by video conferencing or phone so that I don’t have to postpone pupillage recruitment for AETOs?

 Yes.
 We encourage AETOs to do all that they can to enable recruitment to proceed during this period.